 Why I Left Calvinism

 Before I set forward my main points as to why I left Calvinism, I want to make two important comments.
 First, to this day, I love John Calvin’s Institutes of the Christian Religion and his various biblical commentaries.
 Apart from his doctrine of reprobation (see Institutes III.
-XXI), which he got from Augustine, I find the Institutes to be beautifully written, even devotional, and certainly far more moving than the type of theology handed down by his descendents, which reads more like religious insurance manuals than its does a song of someone who loves God.
+XXI), which he got from Augustine, I find the Institutes to be beautifully written, even devotional, and certainly far more moving than the type of theology handed down by his descendants, which often reads more like religious insurance manuals than it does a song of someone who loves God.
 Calvin is cut from a different piece of cloth than the Calvinists.
 And, by the way, although the doctrine of “limited atonement” logically follows Calvin’s doctrine of double predestination, he never taught it.
 Second, I believe that the larger Christian community owes a serious debt to Calvinism.
 Almost single-handedly it has maintained an interest in the stunning, gospel-filled doctrine of election.
 Granted, that what it gives with the one hand (election is true), it takes away with the other (it is only true for some), but what could be more stunning than the truth that we were known and loved and indeed embraced by the Father, Son and Spirit from all eternity.
 My beef with the Calvinists here is not with the fact of our election, but with the way they limit it, and thus limit its preaching as the unconditional truth for all.
 Be that as it may, I am grateful to my own tradition for keeping the heart of the gospel before us, even in its limited form.
-What the Calvinists think is true for only a few, should be proclaimed to every person on the planet: “The Father himself set his love upon you before the foundation of the world and predestined you to be adopted into the very trinitarian life of God.
-And his own beloved Son, Jesus Christ, has come and accomplished his Father’s dreams for you and the human race.”
+What the Calvinists think is true for only a few, should be proclaimed to every person on the planet: ‘The Father himself set his love upon you before the foundation of the world and predestined you to be adopted into the very Trinitarian life of God.
+And his own beloved Son, Jesus Christ, has come and accomplished his Father’s dreams for you and the human race.
+And even now the Holy Spirit is bearing witness with your spirit that this is the truth.’

 Sorting through the issues of the Calvinists’ system is like untangling a box full of loose coat hangers, so I will keep my focus, for now, on the three main reasons that I left Calvinism.

-Many years ago I read Athanasius’ treatise Against the Arians, and his statement that there was never a time when the Father was alone, existing without his Son, and was just God and not Father.
-Athanasius’ point was that the relationship of the Father, Son and Spirit is not a form that the single God assumed for a moment in time.
+Many years ago I read Athanasius’ treatise Against the Arians, and his statement that there was never a time when the Father was alone, existing without his Son and the Holy Spirit, and was just God, and not Father.
+Athanasius’ point was that the relationship of the Father, Son and Spirit is not a form that the single-personed God assumed for a moment in time.
+The union of the Father, Son, and Spirit that we see lived out on the pages of the New Testament is not something that came into being with the birth of Jesus.
 This relationship is the eternal and deepest truth about God.
+“The Holy Trinity is no created being.”
 God is Father, Son and Spirit—always has been and always will be—and therefore every thought of God, every idea, every dream, and every plan of this God is relational, flowing out of the relationship of the Father, Son and Spirit.

 Athanasius, thankfully, rocked my Calvinistic world.
 He made me see that whatever we say about God (or about God’s will) has to be grounded in the relationship of the Father, Son and Spirit, for there is nothing deeper about the being of God than this relationship.
-The ideas that God would elect some to salvation and pass others by, or outright reject them, must be, theologically speaking, grounded in this relationship.
-It is obvious how election to adoption would flow out of the Father-Son relationship, for the Father loves the Son and shares all things with him in the Spirit.
-So it is not out of character or odd that the blessed Trinity would think of including others in the trinitarian life.
+The ideas that God would elect some to salvation and pass others by, or outright reject them, or deliberately damn them before even creation came to be must be, theologically speaking, grounded in this relationship.
+It is obvious how election to adoption would flow out of the Father-Son relationship in the Spirit, for the Father loves the Son and shares all things with him in the Spirit.
+So it is not out of character or odd that the blessed Trinity would think of including others in the Trinitarian life.
 But why would this God think of excluding?
 What about the life that the Triune God lives would ever lead to the deliberate damning of people?
 Does such an idea flow out of the way the Father and Son relate?
-Is there are part or side of the Father that is disinterested in his Son, neutral, even eager to dismiss, look over, and, indeed, to reject him?
+Is there are a part or a side of the Father that is disinterested in his Son, neutral, even eager to dismiss, look over, and, indeed, to reject him?
 And is it this dark side of the Father’s relationship with his Son that thus gives natural rise to the rejection of large parts of humanity?

 (2) The second reason I left Calvinism is the doctrine of limited atonement.
 The Calvinists prefer the phrases “definite atonement” or “particular redemption” to the phrase “limited atonement” because they are trying, rightly so, to maintain that the death of Jesus actually accomplished something.
 I am with them here.
 But in their system, “accomplishing something” leads to the idea that Jesus never intended to and never did die for the whole human race.
 He came to die for and to save only the elect (and here I can only say, tongue in cheek, “of course”).
 Their system of God’s election of some and reprobation of others logically carries them away into such a grotesque notion that Jesus gave himself only for a limited number of people.
 They honestly don’t think that there is anything wrong with such an idea.
 In the end, the doctrine that Jesus died only for some and not for the whole human race is a theological denial of the deity of Jesus Christ, and that, to me, was and is as scary as denying that the relationship of the Father, Son and Holy Spirit is the deepest truth about God’s being.